aksheyd/aksheyd.github.io/README.md

 <br>

 # Fun Facts:
-- From scratch, I finished the REST API framework on a flight back to school ✈️
+- From scratch, I finished a REST API framework on a flight back to school ✈️
   - I had a working API 30,000 ft in the air, **what an incredible time to be alive**
+  - sidenote: I never got to use the API in this site, but it will make an appearance in the future
 - I started this project with like 0 JavaScript knowledge (I used to just get by using chatgpt)
   - My first 8 hours of coding was 3 boxes and an image of myself that wouldn't render